Soulittude/Soulittude/README.md

 # Soulittude

 ### Welcome to my profile!
 I love to improve myself and learn new technologies.
-I enjoy diving into various sectors and exploring the endless possibilities of programming and technology!!!
+I enjoy diving into various sectors and exploring the endless possibilities of programming and technology!

 ---
 ## Currently Working On: [E-Commerce - Frontend](https://github.com/Soulittude/e-commerce-frontend) | [E-Commerce Backend](https://github.com/Soulittude/e-commerce-backend)